MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/develop-circle-card.md

 ## Prerequisites

-Before you start developing you Power BI visual, verify that you have everything listed in this section.
+Before you start developing your Power BI visual, verify that you have everything listed in this section.

 * You need a **Power BI Pro** account.
 If you don't have one, [sign up for a free trial](https://powerbi.microsoft.com/pricing/).